Nonprofit Marketing Plan: 8 Key Steps (+ Free Templates!)

 - Did you achieve your desired goals and objectives?

-- What was the most successful past of this strategy or campaign?
+- What was the most successful part of this strategy or campaign?

 - What didn’t go as expected with the campaign?

 - What could we do differently in the future, or what strategies should we test to improve performance next time?

 - Can any marketing materials (such as photographs, videos, or written content) be reused for future campaigns?

-Having a sense of your past efforts and determining the gaps in your strategies will give you a sense of how you can improve your next campaign.
+Analyzing data, having a sense of your past efforts, and determining the gaps in your strategies will help determine how you can improve your next campaign.

 From here, we recommend conducting a SWOT analysis.
-This method is a strategic planning technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to business competition or project planning.
+This method is a strategic planning technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to competition or project planning.

 In many cases, your internal marketing team can successfully conduct a marketing audit.
-If this is your first time or you don’t have an established team yet, then consider working with a professional marketing consultant or outside auditor.
+If this is your first time or you don’t have an established team yet, then consider working with a professional marketing consultant.

 Once you have an idea of your past marketing performance, your current resources, and relevant data trends, you can move forward with setting actionable goals.

 It’s not enough to set general fundraising goals.
-Your goals should be carefully chosen and aimed to drive meaningful conversions to your nonprofit organization and support your overall mission.
-That’s why we recommend using the SMART method to set goals.
+Your goals should be carefully chosen and aimed to drive meaningful conversions that support your overall mission.
+That’s why we recommend using the SMART goal setting method:

-- Specific: Your goal should be as specific as possible — focus on one thing and don’t try to accomplish multiple things at once.
-If it’s a fundraising goal, set a monetary amount, if it’s a conversion goal, determine the rate at which you want to increase actions.
+- Specific: Your goal should be as specific as possible — focus on one thing rather than trying to accomplish multiple things at once.
+If it’s a fundraising goal, set a monetary amount; if it’s a conversion goal, determine the rate at which you want to increase actions.

 - Attainable: Don’t set lofty, unrealistic goals.
 Look at your past fundraising results and aim for a slightly higher objective.
 For example, if you currently only have 10,000 Instagram followers, it’s much more attainable to set a goal of increasing it to 20,000 than 1 million followers.